 Finding the right tire for your car can be tough, and even tougher to know where it’s coming from.
-We did the research to help ease that research and decision making process, finding the tire manufacturers who are making the best tires right here in the USA.
+We did the research to help ease that research and decision-making process, finding the tire manufacturers who are making tires right here in the USA and making our top picks.
 Below are our findings, along with information on how to know where a tire is from, deeper details on our top picks, and some information on foreign tire makers that have U.S. facilities.
 Happy hunting!

 How to Spot Tires Made in the USA